Gynecomastia: What is it, What Causes it, & How are they Reduced

 Foods like soy, polyunsaturated fatty-acids, licorice, trans-fat, mint, flaxseeds, and some grains can contribute to increased estrogen levels, increased prolactin, and lowered testosterone.

 Foods like coconut oil, red meat, potatoes, fruit and pressed fruit juices, coffee, gelatin, raisins, eggs, white button mushrooms, butter, berries, cruciferous vegetables, and pomegranates can effectively increase testosterone and lower estrogen production.

 Smart supplementation - There's a huge selection of gynecomastia pills out there on the market.
 Not that big of a surprise, there's a huge demand for them.

 Sadly, most of the supplements are blatant scams and underdosed, poor quality supplements with no effective ingredients.
-But when there's demand, there's market, in this case unfortunately the market is the shitty kind.
+But when there's demand, there's market, in this case - unfortunately - the market is the bad kind.

-With that being said, there are a handful of scientifically proven supplements that will help in fixing the androgen:estrogen ratio more in favor of the left:
+With that being said, there are a handful of scientifically proven supplements that will help in fixing the androgen to estrogen ratio more in favor of the left:

 - Choline acts as a methylator that donates methyl rings to the structurally incomplete estrogen molecules, making it easier for the body to recycle and remove them.
 Betaine has the exact same mechanism.

 - Boron has been found to lower estrogen levels while increasing the androgens testosterone and DHT in human studies.